conda/ceps/cep-recipe-tests.md

 The `build` environment SHOULD be stacked on top of the `run` environment (ie. the PATH entries of the `build` environment take precedence).
-The script MUST be executed with the current work dir set to a copy of of the folder of files copied for the test (ie. the `$PREFIX/etc/conda/test-files/<package-identifier>/<id>/` folder).
+The script MUST be executed with the current work dir set to a temporary folder containing a copy of the extra test files (from the `$PREFIX/etc/conda/test-files/<package-identifier>/<id>/` folder).
+If there are no extra test files and the folder does not exist, the current working directory SHOULD be an empty folder.

 #### Python test